Calculate your projected ROI from launching a loyalty program with LoyaltyLion Learn more

-As if being nominated for the Best Use of Gamification wasn’t exciting enough, we’re happy to share the news that LoyaltyLion CEO, Charlie Casey has also been included in the Loyalty Magazine Awards 30 under 40 Rising Stars in Loyalty.
+As if being nominated for the Best Use of Gamification wasn’t exciting enough, we’re happy to share the news that LoyaltyLion CEO, Charlie Casey, has also been included in the Loyalty Magazine Awards 30 under 40 Rising Stars in Loyalty for 2018 and 2019.

 We caught up with Charlie to find out a bit more about his perspective on loyalty:

 Why do you think loyalty is such a hot topic today?

 To say that the ecommerce boom has shaken up the retail space would be an understatement.
 Merchants are facing higher and higher acquisition costs as competition continues to increase.
 But it’s also never been a more exciting time to be in retail as platforms like Shopify are giving more and more people the opportunity to build businesses around the things they’re passionate about.
 Loyalty is such a hot topic because it can be what differentiates a brand in such a noisy space.